LabBrainAgeing/iRLS_Metagenomic/README.md

 ## 📌 Study Objectives

-To analyze the fecal microbiota composition in patients with **idiopathic Restless Legs Syndrome (RLS)** and investigate its relationship with different **RLS clinical phenotypes**.
+To analyze the fecal microbiota composition in patients with **idiopathic Restless Legs Syndrome (RLS)** and investigate its relationship with different **RLS clinical features**.

 ---